You might be asking yourself, as a church leader, why does everyone seem so angry with me right now?

 3 Factors That Create Undeserved Criticism

-All of which leaves you feeling perplexed, hurt, agitated, isolated, defeated and angry at the same time.
+All of which leaves you feeling perplexed, hurt, agitated, isolated, defeated, and angry simultaneously.

 Why does that happen?
 Why do you get all kinds of static when there’s really nothing wrong?

-Here are 3 reasons that happens all the time in the church and in many organizations.
+Here are three reasons that happen all the time in the church and many organizations.

 1. 95% of all problems in the church have nothing to do with the church

 In the early days of ministry, I began to see a pattern.

 The complaints people levied against the church often didn’t have anything to do with the church.